jw3315/Leadership-Shiny-App/README.md

 o	To minimize sum(squared diff for every orientation), find non-negtive solution of P as P* ( constraint: P>=0, diff>=0)

 o	leadership potential score = 10%*motivation+15%*curiosity+20%*Insight+25%*Engagement+30%*Determination.

+** Thanks Martha Underwood for the initial and main idea of this leadership potential model.